 - Cut into about 1" big pieces.

 - Fry all the pieces in oil on low heat till golden brown in color.
-It takes atleast 5 minutes to fry one batch.
+It takes at least 3-4 minutes to fry one batch.

-- Repeat with all the dough and filling parts.
+- Repeat with all the rest of the dough and the filling.

 - Allow to cool completely and store in an air tight container.